floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-the map function is simple, it applies the function passed to it to the value inside an effect, and returns a new effect with the value as the output of that function.
+the map function is simple, it applies the function passed to it to the value inside an effect, and returns a new effect with whose value as the output of that function.

 In this example the function passed to map takes in a number, in this case the 1 value from the previous effect, and converts it to a string.
 When we log the result after running the effect and see the output is a string 1